iocentos/EyeDroid/README.md

 HOW TO USE?
 ---------

 - Download, install and configure OpenCV library.
-Full instruction and more detailes can be found at [Open CV Eclipse tutorial] (http://docs.opencv.org/doc/tutorials/introduction/android_binary_package/O4A_SDK.html).
+Full instruction and more details can be found at [Open CV Eclipse tutorial] (http://docs.opencv.org/doc/tutorials/introduction/android_binary_package/O4A_SDK.html).
 - Download, and configure Android NDK.
-Full instruction and more detailes can be found at [Using the NDK plugin](http://tools.android.com/recent/usingthendkplugin).
+Full instruction and more details can be found at [Using the NDK plugin](http://tools.android.com/recent/usingthendkplugin).
 - Download the source code and open the solution in a compliant [Eclipse](https://eclipse.org/) version.
 Add a project dependency to OpenCV library.
 - Compile and install the app on an Android Device.